jt19056/Notey/README.md

 • Lightweight and fast.

 • Simple and easy to use.
-You can edit your notifications whenever you like.
+Edit your notifications whenever you like.

-• Alarms - Set a time you would like to be reminded of your note.
+• Alarms - Set a time to be reminded of your note.

-• 5 different icons and 5 different color choices - make your important notes stand out from the rest.
+• 5 different icons and 5 different color choices - make important notes stand out from the rest.

 • DashClock Widget support.